johanley/postscript-notes/README.md

 ## Idiom: Wrap Pages With a `begin-end` Pair
 This acts as a backstop.
 If you forget to use a `begin-end` pair in a proc which `def`s data, then that data will remain after the proc ends.
-If the data gets `def`ed in `userdict`, then that data will be there forever unless you delete it.
+If the data is defined in `userdict`, then that data will be there forever unless you delete it.
 Since pages are meant to be independent of each other, this is usually undesireable.

 ## Simple Mistakes